how do i sign up?

 What boats do you use?

 We operate two boats which we replace each season.
-For 2018 we had two 2018 Mastercraft NXT 22's which we modified with extra ballast!
+For 2020 we will have two 2020 Mastercraft NXT 22's.
 The NXT 22 is super versatile, giving us the capability to not only pump a big wake but also fine-tune it to each rider/surfer/skier so that our campers can get the most out of their time at camp.